Film Scholars Program - Scholarships Available

 - Have been actively involved with video production for at least 12 months

 - The Film Scholar’s Program is open to all, but scholarships are only available to participants who meet the following income guidelines: members of families with a combined annual income of less than $50,000 or an individual with an annual income of less than $35,000.
-We are offering scholarships to 2 individuals, so applications for the scholarship will be competitive.
+The application for the scholarship will be competitive.

 In the past few years of the program, several Film Scholar participants have gone on to achieve great recognition for the films produced through the program.